MSW Graduates of Color Celebrate Their Resilience and Solidarity

 Calling the event “transformational,” Asian Pacific Islander Caucus co-leader Catalina Sa-Ngoun noted that Asian Americans and Pacific Islanders “are often grouped into one large category” and subjected to stereotypes such as the “model minority” myth.
 The People of Color Graduation, she said, went a long way to resolve some of these issues because it “allowed differing racial groups to express the intercultural respect and understanding needed to demonstrate solidarity.”

-Associate Director of Field Education and Adjunct Professor Ericka Echavarria (MSW’08) reinforced the themes of intersectionality and solidarity in her keynote speech.
+Associate Director of Practicum Learning and Adjunct Professor Ericka Echavarria (MSW’08) reinforced the themes of intersectionality and solidarity in her keynote speech.
 She said in English and then in Spanish: “Speak your truth and do no harm, especially to other POC.
 Try to see yourself in that person, their pain, and their insecurity.
 Di tu verdad, sin hacerle daño a los demás.
 Especialmente a otras personas de color.
 Trata de ver el dolor y la inseguridad del otro.”
 (Her words also were printed in Mandarin on a program insert.)

 Echavarria told us afterwards that she, too, had been moved by the event.
 “To see all the people of color in the audience and their family members, all in one room together, just celebrating each other and celebrating their accomplishment—that isn’t a space we often get to have at Columbia,” she said.